 Intro: Where to Buy Savings Bonds?
-Are Savings Bonds a Good Investment in 2017?
+Are Savings Bonds a Good Investment?

 On February 1, 1935, U.S. President Franklin D. Roosevelt signed legislation that brought into existence a new type of debt security, the Savings Bond.
 One month after this date, the first Series A Savings Bond, costing $18.75 and with a face value of $25, was issued.

 The year 1941 saw the introduction of the new Series E Defense Saving Bond.
 As these bonds were created to help fund the war effort, they were initially known as Defensive Bonds.

 Roosevelt, to convince anyone asking “Are Savings Bonds a good investment?” made the first Savings Bonds purchase himself and called on his fellow Americans to “demonstrate [their] faith in America by joining [him] in investing in the new Defense Savings Bonds and Stamps.”